cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 Next, I use a different source type `WinEventLog:Security` suit for finding file server and the `host=we9041srv` we recently found.

-This spl query was used to find a field name containing all pdf file:
+This SPL query was used to find a field name containing all pdf file:

 ```
 index=botsv1 sourcetype="WinEventLog:Security" host=we9041srv earliest="08/24/2016:00:00:00" latest="08/25/2016:00:00:00" "*.pdf"